Watch Stories

 The founding episode came in 2005 with the WR1, the first RALF TECH watch.
 It accompanied Pascal Bernabé during his world-record autonomous dive, with an immersion lasting almost ten hours and a maximum depth of 330 metres.
 The WRX was born from that experience: the objective was no longer simply to create a watch capable of going deep, but to create a true professional instrument, usable at sea, on land, on mission, in hostile conditions and in everyday life.

 Designed in 2007, the WRX adopted an immediately recognisable architecture: a large 47.5 mm cushion-shaped case, diving bezel, very thick sapphire crystal, highly legible dial, massive construction and a tactical tool-watch spirit.
 A pre-series was produced in 2008, before feedback from Commando Hubert operators helped refine the final model.
-The WRX thus became one of the few contemporary French watches whose story is based on documented military and professional use rather than on simple aesthetic inspiration.
+This collaboration played an essential role in the broader history of the WRX, without making every commercially available example an issued military watch.

 The key dates in RALF TECH WRX history